 Turn to tater tots and honey mustard dip for a kid favorite.
 Or, set up an ice cream sundae bar with a couple of different flavors and a few toppings.
 Keep things simple and on the cheap, with tasty no-bake ideas that you can prepare in advance.
 If any parents attend your birthday parties, buy some small appetizers, cut veggies, or finger foods for them.

-While there is pressure to send kids home from a birthday with something, it doesn't have to be a full goody bag.
+While there is pressure to send kids home from a birthday with something, it doesn’t have to be a full goody bag.
 A tip for keeping birthday parties inexpensive is to send kids home with something you used during the party.
 Did you use balloons as decorations?
 Send each kid home with one for a cheap party favor.
-Did the kids make a homemade DIY craft during the birthday party?
+Did the kids make a homemade DIY craft like these DIY party hats during the birthday party?
 Let the craft double as a take-home birthday party favor.

 Some parents go all out and order a custom cake – which quickly gets gobbled up.
 Avoid such an expensive dessert.
 Instead, cut the budget for your kid’s birthday party by serving a homemade DIY birthday cake.
 A full birthday cake isn’t necessary to have a great birthday party.
 Consider cupcakes, which are easier to make DIY.
 Cupcakes also mean no worrying about plates and forks but can sick with napkins for wiping hands after dessert.
 Your partygoers will not mind if you are not the best baker in the world.
 So don’t worry if your DIY cake or cupcakes aren’t perfect.
 No one will mind if you use a cake mix either!
 If a homemade cake is not something you want to take on, go for a store-bought sheet cake.
 Some supermarkets will even personalize the cake with your kid’s name and a simple design idea for free.